Troubleshooting IBM MQ C, C++, COBOL, .NET, pTAL, RPG and Visual Basic clients

-- The WebSphere MQ C, C++, COBOL and .NET client software is not available for some platforms, including z/OS, HP NonStop, and IBM i (prior to WebSphere MQ 7.1).
-However, these platforms can accept connections originating from clients on other machines.
+- Prior to WebSphere MQ V7.1, the WebSphere MQ client software was not available for HP NonStop or IBM i systems.
+However, WebSphere MQ queue managers on both platforms can accept connections originating from clients on other machines.

 - WebSphere MQ .NET client applications are supported by the Windows client only.

 - WebSphere MQ client applications use a client connection channel definition (CLNTCONN) which describes how they should connect to the queue manager.
 Typically client channel definitions are defined on a queue manager, which creates a binary file with all the definitions.
 This client channel table can then be copied from the queue manager directory to the client systems that need it.
 The default location of the client channel table is:

 Linux and UNIX

 C:\Program Files (x86)\IBM\WebSphere MQ\Qmgrs\QMGRNAME\@ipcc\AMQCLCHL.TAB

 - Traditionally, WebSphere MQ client applications found their client channel table using two environment variables.
 MQCHLLIB gives the name of the directory, while MQCHLTAB gives the name of the file, if other than AMQCLCHL.TAB.
 If these variables are set, they take precedence:

 IBM i Command Line (for permanent changes)